John Johnson Farm

 The John Johnson farm is a historic home and listing on the National Register of Historic Places in Hiram Township, just west of the village of Hiram, Ohio, United States.
 The home, built in 1828, is a significant location in the history of the Latter Day Saint movement as the home of Joseph Smith and his family from September 1831 to March 1832.
 While Smith lived at the home, it served as the headquarters of the Church of Christ and was the site of several revelations to Smith and other Church leaders.
 The Johnson Farm is also significant as the site of the tarring and feathering of Joseph Smith and Sidney Rigdon in March 1832.

 The Smiths returned to Kirtland in 1832 and the Johnsons moved to Kirtland the following year.
 The Church of Jesus Christ of Latter-day Saints purchased the property in 1956 and began using it as a historical site.
-From 1971 to 2002, the adjoining farm was used to grow and process apples and strawberries as part of the Church’s welfare program.
+From 1971 to 2002, the adjoining farm was used to grow and process apples and strawberries as part of the Church's welfare program.
 The home was added to the National Register of Historic Places in 1976 and restored to its original appearance in 2001.
 It continues to operate as a tourist attraction, staffed by volunteer missionaries.

 Background

 John and Mary Elsa Johnson came to Hiram with their 10 children in 1818 and bought 100 acre on both sides of modern-day Pioneer Trail.
 Initially, they lived in a log cabin on the south side of the road before building the colonial style house in 1828.
 The family used the farm to grow apples and corn, along with raising dairy cattle they used to make cheese, which was sold throughout the region and as far away as New York.
 The Johnsons sold the home and property to the Stevens family in 1833 when they moved to Kirtland and it was passed through four generations before being purchased by the Church of Jesus Christ of Latter-day Saints in 1956.
-The home was added to the National Register of Historic Places in 1976 and restored to its original 1828 appearance between 1996 and 2001, and was rededicated by Church president Gordon B. Hinckley in late 2001.
+The home was added to the National Register of Historic Places in 1976 and restored to its original 1828 appearance between 1996 and 2001.
+The restored house was rededicated by LDS Church president Gordon B. Hinckley in late 2001.